 Transactions in foreign currencies are translated into the functional currency of the respective entity at the foreign exchange rate ruling at the date of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are translated to the functional currency at the foreign exchange rate ruling at that date.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Non-monetary assets and liabilities that are stated at fair value are translated to the functional currency at the foreign exchange rate at the date of the transaction.
 Non-monetary assets and liabilities that are stated at fair value are translated to the functional currency at foreign exchange rates ruling at the date the fair value was determined.
 Exchange gains and losses on monetary items are charged to the Statement of Comprehensive Income.